 BlueConic dialogues deliver your content and message to customers and visitors.
 Sometimes there are multiple ways to deliver the same message.
-For example, to personalize page content, you might display a lightbox, change the content to display a banner, or use a toaster that pops up at the bottom of the page.
+For example, to personalize page content, you might display a lightbox dialogue, change the content to display a banner, or use a toaster that pops up at the bottom of the page.
 To maximize your reach, you'll want to find the most effective way to reach your customers and visitors.

 Enter dialogue optimization.